PhiMed/Minimal-Ruby-RSA-Signer-Verifier/README.md

 * To create a signature for a file:

+  (while at the top level directory of this application)

   `$ruby runner.rb sign <<path_to_file_you_wish_to_sign.txt>>`

   Application will create a new text file (named `<<original name>>_signature.txt` using the _private_ key and save it (in the top level directory of this app).